andrese52/epp_workshop_web/content/morning/unix_essentials.md

 AN0015	ORF|Uncharacterized	ChrVIII_A_nidulans_FGSC_A4
 ```

 There is more to inspect about this file.
-Let's redirect output and work with a less cluttered file.
+Redirect output and work with a less cluttered file.

 ```bash
 $ cat A_nidulans_FGSC_A4_current_chromosomal_feature.tab | cut -f 1,4,5 > output_A_nidulans_filtered_features.txt